 Section 10.1 - WCOM opposes SWBT's reduction of the "no reports filed" and "incomplete reports filed" penalties.
+There is no rational basis for lowering these penalties for Missouri from their current levels in the T2A.

 Section 10.3 - WCOM opposes SWBT's reduction of past due assessment penalties.
+There is no rational basis for lowering these penalties for Missouri from their current levels in the T2A.